Bosnia and Herzegovina · tool

 Bosanski Lonac

-A rich, slow-cooked stew made with various meats (beef, lamb, veal) and vegetables like potatoes, carrots, and onions, simmered for hours in a clay pot.
-It's a hearty and deeply flavorful dish, perfect for a cold day.
+A rich, slow-cooked stew featuring various meats (beef, lamb, veal) and vegetables like potatoes, carrots, and onions, simmered for hours in a clay pot.
+It's a hearty and deeply flavorful dish, perfect for cooler weather.

 Sarma

-Vine leaves or pickled cabbage leaves stuffed with a mixture of minced meat, rice, and spices, then slow-cooked in a savory broth.
-This is a classic comfort dish, offering a tangy and savory taste.
+Cabbage leaves stuffed with a mixture of minced meat (usually beef or lamb), rice, and onions, then slow-cooked in a savory broth.
+This comforting dish is a staple of Bosnian home cooking.

 Where locals eat — best neighborhoods